AgoraIO-Community/Agora-Unreal-SDK-Blueprint/README.md

 </p>
 <br>

+# Important note 2021 #
+This Beta has not been updated to support the latest Unreal Engine v4.26.
+Please use [the C++ version](https://github.com/AgoraIO-Community/Agora-Unreal-SDK) of the SDK for the up to date support.

 # AgoraVideoCall Sample App

 The Agora Video Call is a demo app that will help you integrate Real Time Engagement directly into your Unreal Engine applications using the AgoraPlugin, that wraps Agora Video SDK.